HMUNACHI/nanodl/README.md

 - Make your changes without changing the design patterns.
 - Write tests for your changes if necessary.
-- Install locally with `pip install -e .`.
+- Install locally with `pip3 install -e .`.
-- Run tests with `python -m unittest discover -s tests`.
+- Run tests with `python3 -m unittest discover -s tests`.
 - Then submit a pull request.

 Contributions can be made in various forms: